7 Alternatives for "Sometimes"

 They don’t live very close, so they only come to visit every now and then.

-It’s a good idea to back up the important files on your phone and computer every now and again.
+It’s a good idea to back up your important files every now and again.

 Every so often